Facts About Rheumatoid Arthritis in America

 RA's functional limitations worse than for osteoarthritis

-The functional status of people with rheumatoid arthritis is worse than for osteoarthritis, according to the above Jan.
-11, 2008 release, which stated:
+The functional status of people with rheumatoid arthritis is worse than for osteoarthritis, according to Rheumatoid Arthritis.org web page outlining the difference in symptoms between rheumatoid arthritis and osteoarthritis.

 Arthritis is leading cause of disability in U.S.